 Table of Contents

-Python contains the following inbuilt data types
+Python contains the following built-in data types

-Types of Data types:
+Types of Data types

 Numeric Datatypes

-Integer (int):
+Integer (int)

 Used to represent whole numbers (non-decimal values)